 Now you’ll need to wire your ethernet cables.

-Step 6: Run your wires
+Step 6: Run Your Wires

-Step 7: Connect the Ethernet Cables to the network
+Step 7: Connect The Ethernet Cables To The Network

-Once all the cables are in place, connect them to your patch panel (if you have one) or your switch.
 At the other ends, click the jacks into their wall plates and screw the wall plates into the back boxes.

-Step 8: Test your network
+Step 8: Test Your Network